-So, you get to a point in life where you think, hey, I just keep dating awful people who are bad for me, I wonder why?
-Then you start thinking about your favorite movies from childhood and the messages you’ve internalized!
-It’s amazing what a little emotional distance can do!
+You get to a point in life where you think, hey, I just keep dating awful people, I wonder why?
+Then you start thinking about your favorite movies from childhood!

-Beauty and the Beast- a beautiful village girl enters a monster’s castle to plead with him to release her father, and submits to her own incarceration, putting up with his temper tantrums and violence as he tries to force his way into her room, and then breaks up his own furniture.
+A beautiful village girl enters a monster’s castle to plead with him to release her father.
+She submits to her own incarceration.
+He throws temper tantrums and tries to force his way into her room, and then breaks up his own furniture.

 - Don’t trust people who wear too much velvet.

 - Don’t date guys who have kidnapped any member of your family.
-No, not even a cousin.
+Not even a cousin.

-- Rich doesn’t mean nice.
+- Rich doesn’t always mean nice.
 Some might argue that it never does.

-Grease- Two young attractive people meet over Summer break, fall in love, and then when they get back to school they’re worried that if they date, their friends won’t think they’re cool anymore because she is a “soc” and he is a “greaser”.
-They spend the WHOLE SCHOOL YEAR pining for each other, and at the end they put on different outfits in order to meet the expectations of the other person, and then I guess they die, as they get into a convertible and their car drives into the clouds.
-Lessons:
+Two attractive people meet over Summer break, fall in love, and then when they get back to school they’re worried that if they date, their friends won’t think they’re cool anymore because she is a “soc” and he is a “greaser”.
+They spend the WHOLE SCHOOL YEAR pining for each other.
+At the end they put on different outfits in order to meet the expectations of the other person, and then they die, as they get into a convertible and their car drives into the clouds.

 - Date who you want.
 It doesn’t matter if your friends don’t like their jacket.